Client Provisioning

 Overview

 The client scans for a WPA2 SoftAP named FireFly-Provisioning broadcast by the Controller.
 The WPA2 password is derived deterministically from the Controller's BSSID.
-Once connected, the client fetches its configuration via three HTTP calls to the Controller and reboots into normal operating mode.
+Once connected, the client exchanges a token with the Controller, fetches its configuration, then reboots into normal operating mode.

 The client scans for the SoftAP every 10 seconds until provisioning succeeds.